Do essays use direct, indirect and oblique objects?

 – Discuss verb transitivity the three types of object (direct, indirect and oblique)

-In this third and final lesson about subjects and objects, we next focus on the three types of object which are used in English: direct, indirect and oblique objects.
+In this third and final chapter about subjects and objects, we next focus on the three types of object which are used in English: direct, indirect and oblique objects.
 We review the differences between subjects and objects and briefly explore the concept of verb transitivity and how it determines the number of objects required.
 Then, we look at those three object types in detail before turning finally to their use in essays and other academic settings.

 How are objects different from subjects?